How to Check What CPU You Have? (and Its Specs)

 Also Read: How Many Pins Does a CPU Have?

-Check Out What CPU You Have If Its NOT Installed
+Check Out What CPU You Have If It’s NOT Installed

-If your CPU is not currently installed, then the only definitive way to check what CPU you have is to read the label on it physically.
+If your CPU is not currently installed, the only definitive way to check what CPU you have is to read the label on it physically.

 The make and model of the CPU is almost always inscribed on the CPU surface.